Legislated Mandatory Inspections

 The Ontario Building Code, Subsection 1.3.5.1, requires builders to give notice to the Chief Building Official when your building is ready for mandatory inspections at each critical stage of construction.

-The name and telephone number of the Inspector and District Inspections Office are included with your permit documents.
+The name, telephone number, and office location of the Inspector are noted in your permit documents.

 Stages of Construction Requiring Inspection